-Many people think economics uses advanced mathematics.
-This is sometimes true — but certainly not always, and in fact it's not usually the case for our classes.
-Economists do often use math and numbers to clarify ideas and express them precisely, but the math in college economics classes is usually pre-calculus math you've learned in high school and middle school.
-We strongly believe that the math used in our economics courses is well within all Bowdoin students’ grasp, and we provide some extra help in getting people up to speed.
+Scared of math?
+No need to be!
+Economists use math and numbers to clarify ideas and express them precisely.
+We believe the math used in our economics courses is within all Bowdoin students’ abilities, and we provide extra help in getting students up to speed.

 Please let us know (drop by or email our chair, Erik Nelson, email@example.com) if you have any questions about economics at Bowdoin!